 Crews will begin demobilizing the saturation dive system and the dive platform.
 Twenty two trucks will be utilized to remove Global’s gear from the high elevation dam site.

 October 29 – November 1, 2010: Lower Level Gate Installed and Accepted

 The third and final gate was set in place Friday morning.
 After being actuated several times on the surface in the presence of Denver Water personnel, the gate was lowered into position and bolted to the previously installed spool.
 The gate was then operated several more times to ensure proper function.
 The temporary hydraulic hoses were removed and the permanent piping was installed.
 The Hydraulic Power Unit was tested, lines purged and the final permanent connection to the gates was made on Sunday.
 The gate was raised and lowered several more times using the permanent HPU.
 Final acceptance was granted Sunday afternoon.

 All of the submittals are in, plans approved and the ice finally melting – time to get to work!
-The barges have been assembled and a shallow water dive station set onboard, Global is beginning work on the Auxiliary Level gate.
-You can see the spool piece that will be installed inside the existing inlet opening, it will be installed inside the rock opening and anchored in place with 64 anchor bolts.
+The barges have been assembled and a shallow water dive station set on board; Global is beginning work on the Auxiliary Level gate.
+The spool piece will be installed inside the existing inlet opening and anchored in place with 64 anchor bolts.
 A new hydraulically operated gate valve will be attached to the end of the spool.
-The entire opening will then be protected with a steel trashrack.
+The entire opening will be protected with a steel trashrack.

 Once the Auxiliary Level Gate has been installed the barge will be brought back to shore, the shallow water dive station will be removed and a Saturation Dive Spread will be installed.
-The Mid and Low Level Gates will then be installed, similar to that done on the Auxiliary Level.
+The Mid and Low Level Gates will then be installed using similar procedures as the Auxiliary Level.

 10/25/10: (9 News, Denver)